nsrau/azure-docs.it-it/articles/app-service/overview-managed-identity.md

     </dependency>
     ```

-2. Usare l'oggetto `AppServiceMSICredentials` per l'autenticazione.
-Questo esempio Mostra come questo meccanismo può essere usato per lavorare con Azure Key Vault:
+2. Utilizzare `AppServiceMSICredentials` l'oggetto per l'autenticazione.
+This example shows how this mechanism may be used for working with Azure Key Vault:

     ```java
     import com.microsoft.azure.AzureEnvironment;